Are Web Apps the Future for B2B Businesses?

 Are Web Apps Safe?

-As with any electronic product, there are security vulnerabilities that must be addressed to prevent data breaches and decreased functionality.
-No solution will ever be 100% safe for anything that can be digitized.
+As with any electronic product, there are security vulnerabilities to address to prevent data breaches and a decrease in functionality.
+No solution will ever be 100% safe for anything that can become digital.

 Luckily, the implementation of a web application firewall (WAF) is a security mechanism that is highly successful at protecting web applications from various cyber threats and hacking attacks.
 At GoingClear, one of our core activities is designing web applications for B2B companies.
 The software development life cycle that GoingClear experts employ includes security measures during every phase of building, testing, and rollout.